Teens ages 13 to 19 with an interest in animals and veterinary science careers should consider joining our 4-H Veterinary Science Program!

 por la Extensión Cooperativa de Cornell del Condado de Rockland

-El programa del 5 de Marzo se llevará a cabo como una clase en línea a través de Zoom ™.
+El programa del 16 de Abril se llevará a cabo como una clase en línea a través de Zoom ™.
 Necesitará acceso a una computadora con un altavoz o una tableta o teléfono inteligente para participar.

 Recibirá una copia digital de su certificado si ha proporcionado una dirección de correo electrónico.